tchmiel/TJC-CarND-TrafficSignClassifier-P2/P2_reflection.md

+####4.
+Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
+Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
+Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
+Perhaps your solution involved an already well known implementation or architecture.
+In this case, discuss why you think the architecture is suitable for the current problem.

 Trial #1 - LeNet architecture similar to LeNet-Lab Solution, except using color images instead of grayscale Epoch 10, Batch_size 128, rate=0.001, mu=0, sigma = 0.1    VA= 87.0%